Boats In The North Pacific

 Our friend Lee Youngblood crewed with us on the Baja-Haha.
 See the Haha through the lens of a professional photographer here .
 There are lots and lots of photos.

 Our good friends in Seattle Steve & Elsie from Osprey .
 We house sat for them our first summer out while they cruised Alaska for the summer.
 Elsie has written a beautiful book about cruising West Vancouver Island titled "Voyages to Windward".
-Now that she's retired they cruise Alaska in the summer.
-Hopefully she's working on another book.
+Now that she's retired they cruise Alaska in the summer and she has a new book about to be published.

 Sailing References